Behavioral Health Services (BHS)

 Hospital services are available for mental health emergencies and situations that require intensive supervision and the medical necessity of a hospital setting.

-The National Voter Registration Act of 1993 (NVRA) requires that Behavioral Health provider agencies make voter registration opportunities available to disabled populations at the time that clients are enrolled for services.
-The NVRA training, presented on this website, is required to be taken by provider staff once each year, and outlines legal requirements and County expectations under this Act.
+The National Voter Registration Act (NVRA) of 1993 requires that behavioral health provider agencies make voter registration opportunities available to under-represented populations at the time that clients are enrolling for services.
+Additionally, provider staff are required to take training once each year.
+The NVRA training presented on this website can fulfill this requirement and outlines legal requirements and State/County expectations under this Act.
+The training materials listed below are also available directly from the California Secretary of State Website by clicking here.
 If you have questions about this requirement, please contact your Contracting Officer Representative (COR).

 Review the four links below to easily understand NVRA compliance requirements.

 - NVRA/SB35 Slideshow: (PPT) | (PDF)

 - NVRA Agency Video: Open Captioned | Open Captioned-Audio Described